nichoth/nichoth/src/_posts/dev-env.md

 I use [npm](https://www.npmjs.com/) as a package manager (vs yarn).
 I started using npm when I started with node, and I've never found a reason to switch package managers.

 `npm` is also what I use to organize/orchestrate different scripts.
+I remember reading [this article](https://github.com/substack/blog/blob/master/npm_run.markdown) about task automation back when it still existed in blog format.
 This is an example of `scripts` in package.json:

 ```
   "scripts": {
     "start": "npm run build && concurrently --kill-others \"npm run watch-sass\" \"npm run watch-js\" \"netlify dev --port=8888\"",